Topics Briefing on the Revision of the "Guidelines for the Preparation of Product Information Summaries, etc. for Ethical Drugs" Held

 4. on sales information activities and informational materials

-Mr. Michiaki Furue, Advertising Guidance Officer of the Monitoring Guidance and Narcotics Control Division of the Ministry of Health, Labour and Welfare, said that the large number of participants in this briefing session showed a high level of interest in the revised guidelines and a high awareness of the need to comply with the revised guidelines.
+Mr. Michiaki Furue, Advertising Guidance Officer of the Monitoring Guidance and Narcotics Control Division of the Ministry of Health, Labour and Welfare, said that the large number of participants in this briefing session indicated a high level of interest in the revised guidelines and a high awareness of compliance with the revised guidelines.
 He also mentioned that the Division had been contacted in advance and consulted on the details of the revision.

-The Monitoring and Guidance and Narcotics Control Division's "Monitoring of Activities to Provide Sales Information on Ethical Drugs" is not only based on the "Pharmaceuticals and Medical Devices Act," the "Standards for Proper Advertising of Drugs, etc.," and the "Guidelines for the Provision of Sales Information," but also on the "Guidelines for the Provision of Sales Information.
-He also introduced that this project is being promoted by examining inappropriate cases with reference not only to the "Guidelines for Provision of Marketing Information" but also to the "Guidelines for Preparation of Guidelines.
+The Monitoring and Guidance and Anti-Narcotics Division's "Monitoring of Sales Information Provision Activities of Ethical Drugs" is not only based on the "Pharmaceuticals and Medical Devices Act," the "Standards for Proper Advertisement of Drugs, etc.," and the "Guidelines for Provision of Sales Information," but also on the "Guidelines for Provision of Information on Drugs.
+He also introduced that this project is being promoted by examining inappropriate cases with reference not only to the "Guidelines for Provision of Marketing Information," but also to the "Guidelines for Preparation.

 He also briefly introduced the monitoring project for FY2022. his impression through the FY2022 project is that many companies have improved their internal systems, and the number of cases of violation in the promotional materials themselves has decreased.
 However, even when product information summaries and other materials are properly prepared in accordance with the preparation guidelines, inappropriate promotions are still reported in the course of actual use.